Probate Q&A Series

 1. Detailed Answer

 After you submit a settlement claim in a North Carolina probate case, the personal representative takes several key steps to wrap up the estate.
-These steps generally include document review, creditor and lien-holder contact, and preparation of a final settlement statement.
+These steps generally include document review, creditor and lien-holder contact, and preparation of an account or final accounting.
 Below is a breakdown of each phase under North Carolina law:

 a.
 Reviewing Estate Records and Claims

 Once you file your claim, the personal representative gathers and reviews all estate records.
 This includes bank statements, deeds, loan documents, and any previously filed creditor claims.
 Under G.S.
-28A-15-3, the representative must also publish a notice to creditors and accept or reject claims within the required time frame.
+28A-14-1, the representative must also publish a notice to creditors, and claims are governed by the time limits in Article 19 of Chapter 28A.
 Reviewing these records helps the representative identify valid debts and liens against the estate.

 b.
 Contacting Lien Holders and Creditors